HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ### ***File Chunk Downloading with Chunked Parent Leaves:***

 If a user wants to download a specific file chunk within a Scionic Merkle Tree, they no longer need to download every file chunk hash in its folder.
 Instead, they will download a Classic Merkle branch linked to the folder (parent leaf) they're downloading the file chunk from.
-This process allows the user to verify that the file is part of the tree without needing to download every hash of all other files in the folder.
+This process allows the user to verify that the file is part of the tree without needing to download every hash of all other file chunks in the folder.

 ### ***Scionic Merkle Tree:***
 ![Scionic Merkle Tree Diagram](https://i.ibb.co/XJjbwmP/Scionic-Merkle-Tree.jpg)